 Wow, that’s a huge difference!

-So it doesn’t look like buying whole life insurance is the right thing for us.
-We could buy 20 years, or 30 years term life insurance for the coverage that we need to cover each other and our child(ren).
+So it doesn’t look like buying whole life insurance is the right thing for us; especially when we are fully capable of saving $50,000 without the help of a whole life policy.
+We could buy a 20-year, or a 30-year term life insurance for the coverage that we need to cover each other and our child(ren).
 If we are disciplined, we can invest the difference and come out ahead of the curve.

 In the third part, I will walk you through my analysis of term life insurance and share my decision with you.